 Ideas are for living.
 They are king.
 If you think big ideas don’t reach into your life, well …

-Not a fan of John Maynard Keynes’ economics … but I do like his ideas about ideas!
+I don’t know much about economics and political philosophy.
+But I know just enough to say I’m not a fan of the economist John Maynard Keynes … although I do like his ideas about ideas!

 It’s not just ideas about economics and political philosophy that affect our lives.